Skip to main content

 AI-powered name matching systems match names across a broad variety of languages and scripts, detecting aliases, nicknames, and misspellings.
 To disambiguate names, (to find the right “John Aaron Smith”) they apply additional identifiers to each record.
 These identifiers help to differentiate between the real estate agent John Aaron Smith hoping to see Times Square and the John Aaron Smith who sells human beings.
 Similar capabilities help link corporate names to their nicknames and to names of their subsidiaries.
 In doing so, these systems both improve matching capabilities and dramatically reduce instances of false matches.

-Rosette by Babel Street is a scalable API-based software solution that enables increased automation of personal and organization name-matching and disambiguation across large volumes of structured and unstructured text.
+Babel Street Match is a scalable API-based software solution that enables increased automation of personal and organization name-matching and disambiguation across large volumes of structured and unstructured text.
 It employs AI-powered fuzzy matching capabilities to recognize names in all their varieties.
-Rosette’s language capability transliterates names from dozens of languages — including complex, non-Latin languages such as Arabic, Chinese, Hebrew, Japanese, Korean, and Russian.
+Match language capability transliterates names from dozens of languages — including complex, non-Latin languages such as Arabic, Chinese, Hebrew, Japanese, Korean, and Russian.

-With its highly flexible API architecture, Rosette is easily integrated into existing systems.
+With its highly flexible API architecture, Match is easily integrated into existing systems.
 Uniquely transparent and explainable, it is trusted by governments worldwide.

 Babel Street Home